csch0/SublimeText-File-Navigator/README.md

   THE SOFTWARE.

 ## Code base
-When developing this plugin I used some code from the excelent [Sublime Quick File Creator](https://github.com/noklesta/SublimeQuickFileCreator) plugin.
+When developing this plugin I used some code from the excellent [Sublime Quick File Creator](https://github.com/noklesta/SublimeQuickFileCreator) plugin.